cavaunpeu/willwolf.io-source/content/machine-learning/gaussian-algebra-to-gaussian-processes-part-1.md

 ```

-Finally, we compute the conditional Gaussian of interest — a result well-documented by mathematicians long ago:
+Finally, we compute the conditional Gaussian of interest—a result well-documented by mathematicians long ago:

 $$
 \begin{align*}